Our stories

 Important Notes:

-• RSBQ assessed the following signs and symptoms: breathing, hand movements or stereotypies, repetitive behaviors, nighttime behaviors, vocalizations, facial expressions, eye gaze, and mood
+• RSBQ assessed the following symptoms: breathing, hand movements or stereotypies, repetitive behaviors, nighttime behaviors, vocalizations, facial expressions, eye gaze, and mood

 • The experiences of the families shown here are unique to them and may not be the same as yours.
 Not all patients in the clinical study responded to treatment with DAYBUE